JoepVanlier/Hackey-Trackey/README.md

 # Planned features
 - Cut/Copy pasting blocks within the tracker.
-- Legato vs non-legato playing (non-legato makes sure that the MIDI notes do not touch).
-  This is meant for monophonic plugins which 'glide' from one note to another when notes overlap.
 - Interpolation.

 # Features to be investigated whether they are feasible/reasonable
 - Columns for MIDI controls.
 - Cutting/Copying to MIDI editor clipboard.
-- Showing columns arising from different MIDI objects side by side